cylc/cylc-doc/src/glossary.rst

    submit number
    task submit number
       Every time a task re-runs, whether by automatic :term:`retry` or manual triggering, its submit number increments.
+It is passed to the job environment as ``$CYLC_TASK_SUBMIT_NUMBER``.

-Submit number appears in the job log path so that log files don't get overwritten.
+      Submit number also appears in the job log path so that job log files don't get overwritten.

    window